William F. Baker (television): Career

-In 1978 Baker was hired by Westinghouse Broadcasting Company first as VP & General Manager of WJZ, Baltimore, then to Hollywood to be president of Group W Productions where syndicated PM MAGAZINE to over 100 stations, then in 1979 was made President of Westinghouse Television (NY) and Chairman of Group W Satellite Communications.
+In 1978 Baker was hired by Westinghouse Broadcasting Company first as VP & General Manager of WJZ, Baltimore, then moved to Hollywood to be president of Group W Productions where he syndicated PM MAGAZINE to over 100 stations with a total staff of 2000, then in 1979 was made President of Westinghouse Television (NY) and Chairman of Group W Satellite Communications.
 At Westinghouse, Baker introduced Oprah Winfrey as a talk show host.
 Baker was involved in the early stages of the Discovery Channel and the Disney Channel launches.

-He established WNET's Educational He was president of PBS New York flagship PBS station from 1987 to 2008.
+He was president of PBS New York’s flagship PBS station, WNET, from 1987 to 2008.
+At WNET he developed many new series and documentaries.
 There he expanded the MacNeil/Lehrer news program (later PBS News Hour), and grew Nature, Great Performances and other major national series.
 He launched Charlie Rose and established the Educational Resources Center, which taught multimedia teaching techniques.

 Baker is among the few individuals to have visited both the North and South Poles.
 His first South Pole expedition took place in December 1974, followed by a North Pole expedition on April 15, 1983, and a return to the South Pole in December 1988.
 He is the owner of Henry Island, Nova Scotia Canada (since August, 1992) and part-time lighthouse keeper of the working light.

-In 2025, Baker produced Wisdom Keepers, an eight-episode series for national telecast on PBS and streaming on PBS.org.
+In 2025, Baker Executive Produced Wisdom Keepers, an eight-episode series for national telecast on PBS and streaming on PBS.org.
 A companion book for the series is also scheduled to be published by PBS Books.
 Baker has produced many films and television programs and the 2020 Religion News Service podcast BELIEFS.